clkim/DeepLearningPython35/README.md

 (For Mac:
 Git for Mac Installer > pick latest link (currently `git-2.33.0-intel-universal-mavericks.dmg`);
 This version is more than a year old but for our purposes is perfectly ok.
-If you want the latest version, go to [Git - Download for macOS](https://git-scm.com/download/mac) and follow instructions for your option, e.g. Homebrew or MacPorts.
+If you want the latest version, go to [Git - Download for macOS](https://git-scm.com/download/mac) and follow instructions for your preference, e.g. Homebrew or MacPorts.
 If you're installing from a downloaded .dmg file, you may be blocked from opening the installation package; if you see something like
 "macOS cannot verify that this app is free from malware", go to _System Preferences_ > _Security & Privacy_ > _General_ tab, click the lock icon in lower corner to Unlock,
 then under `Allow apps downloaded from` | `App Store and identified developers` > `Allow` that downloaded git-xxx.pkg file, if you're sure it is safe.